Death of a Prophet, Birth of a Cult

 Thanks to its success the Sira of Ibn Ishaq (as redacted by Hisham and others) is practically our one source for the life of Muhammad preserved within the Islamic tradition.

 The work is late; written not by a grandchild, but a great great-grandchild of the Prophet's generation, it gives us the view for which classical Islam had settled.
 And written by a member of the "ulema" the scholars who had by then emerged as the classical bearers of the Islamic tradition, the picture which it offers is one-sided: how the Umayyad caliphs remembered their Prophet we shall never known.

 That it is unhistorical is only what one would expect, but it also has an extraordinary capacity to resist internal criticism, a feature unparalleled in either the Skandhara [the life of the Buddha] or the Gospels, but characteristic of the entire Islamic tradition, and most pronounced in the Koran: one can take the picture presented or one can leave it, but one cannot work with it.

 Stephen Shoemaker cf. Patricia Crone, Slaves on Horses

-Hisham's biography of God's Messenger is sold on Amazon as The Prophet’s Biography - As-sirah Nabawiyyah.
+Hisham's biography of Muhammad is sold on Amazon as The Prophet’s Biography - As-sirah Nabawiyyah.
 The introduction to the book is obviously written by a believer (notice the letters SAW, the abbreviation of "salla Allah alaihi wa sallam, which can be translated as "may Allah's peace and blessings be upon him) after the mention of the Prophet's name.